godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 coerce a value to be of a certain type, in particular for object types, you can use the casting operator ``as``.

-Casting between object types results on the same object if the value is of the same type or a subtype of the casted type.
+Casting between object types results in the same object if the value is of the same type or a subtype of the cast type.

 ::

     var my_node2D: Node2D
-    my_node2D = $Sprite as Node2D # Works since Sprite is subtype of Node2D
+    my_node2D = $Sprite as Node2D # Works since Sprite is a subtype of Node2D

 If the value is not a subtype, the casting operation will result in a ``null`` value.